 • Recording Secretary and Membership Coordinator – Sue Steinnerd

 • Director – Marilyn Fleming

-Board meetings are held on the second Wednesday of the month from 1:30 pm to 3:00 pm in the administrative offices at Lindbergh High School.
+Board meetings are held on the second Wednesday of the month from 1:00 pm to 3:00 pm at the Ross A Wagner Historical Center.
 Meetings are open to SCHS members.
 Please contact Stephen Hanpeter to let him know you are coming.
 See Contact page.

 The Sappington-Concord Area

 The Sappington-Concord area of South St. Louis County is a large part of the area served by the Lindbergh Schools.
 The Sappington-Concord area is at the core of the Lindbergh School district.
 The northern edge of the Lindbergh Schools area takes in Crestwood School and the Thomas Sappington house* in Crestwood which is across the street from Crestwood School.
 The Sappington family were early settlers in the new Louisiana Purchase Territory and are the namesake of the Sappington area which grew to the south of their original homestead.
 The Concord area stretches to the south of the Sappington area and was settled later.
 Overall, the Sappington-Concord area is central to the area of the Lindbergh Schools.

 Google map of Concord

 Description of Concord area